 Granite Wash Extension

 In the third quarter 2013, we completed a successful Open Season for our Granite Wash Extension pipeline.
 The pipeline is expected to provide 70,000 barrels per day of crude oil takeaway capacity for the growing production from the Granite Wash Shale in the northeastern Texas panhandle and portions of western Oklahoma.
 We will construct approximately 200 miles of new pipeline, originating in Wheeler County, Texas and terminating in Ringgold, Texas, and new pump stations and truck unloading facilities.
 At Ringgold, the new pipeline will connect with our existing pipelines, which have the ability to transport to Corsicana, Texas.
 From Corsicana, access to multiple SXL and third-party pipelines will provide producers the ability to reach various markets and refineries on the Gulf Coast and in the MidContinent.
-The pipeline is expected to be operational in the third quarter 2014.
+The pipeline is expected to be operational in the fourth quarter 2014.

 In the second quarter 2013, we completed a successful Open Season for our Eaglebine Express pipeline.
 An existing portion of our MagTex refined products pipeline will be converted into crude service and its flow reversed, to provide takeaway capacity for the growing production in the Eaglebine and Woodbine crude areas.
-Eaglebine Express is expected to transport approximately 60,000 barrels per day from Hearne, Texas to Nederland, Texas starting in the third quarter 2014.
+Eaglebine Express is expected to transport approximately 60,000 barrels per day from Hearne, Texas to Nederland, Texas starting in the fourth quarter 2014.